 Although these screenings are something every woman should have, you may also have unique screening needs based on your personal or family health history.
 Talk to your doctor about whether or not you need additional screenings, and how often you should receive these and other screenings.

 At the Lankenau Heart Institute, we know that not all hearts are created equal.
-Our cardiac experts understand the unique heart health needs of women, and we're proud to feature a team of 13 female cardiologists.
+Our cardiac experts understand the unique heart health needs of women, and are committed to educating you about unique risk factors and developing prevention strategies to manage heart disease.